 At last it's time to taste the wines.
 Take a sip, then breathe a little bit of air into your mouth to release the wine's flavors.
 Take 10 to 15 seconds to move the wine through your mouth; different parts of your tongue will register different details.
 Ask yourself how the wine tastes and feels; when you swallow, does the flavor linger?

-Here are a few things to look for in the wines described above.
-In the whites, the Sauvignon Blanc is light, dry, and herbal; the Chardonnay is full-bodied, creamy, and has an oaky taste from the barrels it is aged in; the Riesling is fruity and crisp.
-As for the reds, the Pinot Noir is fruity and light compared to the others, with a spicy taste; the Merlot is more subtle and smooth; the Cabernet Sauvignon is more complicated, evoking black currant and dried herbs.
+Here are a few things to look for and think about as you taste: In the whites, the sauvignon blanc is light, dry, and herbal compared to the chardonnay which is fuller-bodied, creamy, and has an oaky taste from the barrels it is aged in.
+The riesling will be fruity and crisp in comparision.
+As for the red wines, a pinot noir is fruity and light compared to the others, with a spicy taste; a merlot is more subtle and smooth; a cabernet sauvignon, such as the one from Walmart Winemakers Selection, is more full-bodied and complex.